 - i.
-Board succession plans for Directors including the Chairman and Group CEO; - ii. development of a process and objective criteria for evaluating the performance of the Board and Board committees and the contribution of each Director; - iii. the determination of the independence of Directors at least annually, and as and when circumstances require; - iv. training and professional development programmes for the Board and its Directors, including ensuring that new Directors are aware of their duties and obligations; and - v. nominations of candidates for the appointment or re-appointment of members of the Board of Directors and the members of the various Board committees.
+Board succession plans for Directors including the Chairman and CEO; - ii. development of a process and objective criteria for evaluating the performance of the Board and Board committees and the contribution of each Director; - iii. the determination of the independence of Directors at least annually, and as and when circumstances require; - training and professional development programmes for the Board and its Directors, including ensuring that new Directors are aware of their duties and obligations; and - nominations of candidates for the appointment or re-appointment of members of the Board of Directors and the members of the various Board committees (including alternate Directors, if any).

-During the financial year under review, the NC held three (3) meetings.
+During the financial year under review, the NC held four (4) meetings.